trunghieud/OhmConnect/README.md

 4. Write your code as if you were a team member working on a joint codebase with other developers.

 ### Setup ###
-1. Setup for a new python project as normal, eg virtualenv, install requirements.txt, etc.
+1. Setup for a new python project as normal, we recommend using virtualenv
-2. Update your config file at config/my_development.cnf
+    * For more details, follow: http://timsherratt.org/digital-heritage-handbook/docs/python-pip-virtualenv/
+2. Setup a Redis server
+3. Setup a MySQL database
+2. Clone the ohm_assessment repository
+3. Add the pip modules: `pip install -r requirements.txt`
+4. Copy config/my_development.cnf.sample to config/my_development.cnf and update with your MySQL information
-3. Create your own MySQL databases with the same names as in my_development.cnf.template
+5. Create your MySQL databases with the same names as the above
-4. Import config/seed.sql into your database
-5. You need to have a local redis server running with `redis-server`
+6. Add to your environment: `FLASK_ENVIRONMENT=development`
-6. Migrate to the latest version of the database with `alembic upgrade head`.
+7. Migrate to the latest version of the database with `alembic upgrade head`.
-7. Create my_test.cnf and repeat to create a test database to use for unit tests.
+8. Create my_test.cnf and repeat to create a test database to use for unit tests.
-8. Do not commit either of your config files to the git repo.
+9. Do not commit either of your config files to the git repo.
-9. Create a new branch and push your changes
+10. Create a new branch and push your changes

 ### Checkpoint ###
 1. Before proceeding further, ensure that you can: